VRConservation/geosp-draft/04_python.md

 m = geemap.Map()
 m
 ```
-That will will give you a generic world map with map widgets:
+That will give you a generic world map with map widgets:

 ![](https://i.imgur.com/hKl0roO.png)

-In the upper right corner of the map, click the wrench icon then click the two encircling arrows box (bottom row, middle) to open the Javascript to Python code converter:
+In the upper right corner of the map, click the wrench icon, then click the two encircling arrows box (bottom row, middle) to open the Javascript to Python code converter:

 ![](https://i.imgur.com/XXdWssh.png)

 Go to your Earth Engine [code editor](https://code.earthengine.google.com/), open the script from Chapter 2, select all, and paste it into the converter.
 Click the convert button.
 The code is copied to the clipboard.
-Paste it into a new codeblock and comment out the definition function on lines 4-6:
+Paste it into a new code block and comment out the definition function on lines 4-6:

 ```python
 # Add global carbon density map